MODULE 2:

 An expert facilitator, Tom has led numerous yoga and meditation workshops, seminars, teacher trainings and private classes in corporate, one-on-one, and studio environments.
 His facilitation style is easeful and approachable, with just the right amount of humour.

-KK (she/her) is an E-RYT200 yoga facilitator with hundreds of hours of training in Vinyasa, Yin and Yoga Nidra.
-As a recovering academic-turned-studio owner, KK fancies herself as a lifelong teacher and learner.
+KK (she/her) is a RYT500 yoga facilitator with training in Vinyasa, Yin and Yoga Nidra.
+As a recovering academic-turned-studio owner, KK fancies herself as a lifelong teacher and forever learner.
 Her teaching approach is purposeful and alignment-based, influenced by a range of yoga styles.
 Often delivered with a cheeky sense of humour, Kathleen sets an approachable environment designed to advance self-learning and personal growth.

 Course Requirements